Skip to main content

 A cocktail smoker does two things well: it makes your drinks noticeably better, and it stops guests in their tracks.
 If you have never had a smoked Old Fashioned, the difference from a standard pour is real — the smoke wraps around the sweetness of the bourbon and rounds out the bitters in a way you notice with the first sip.

-I own three smoker kits and use them regularly.
+I've tested and used several smoker kits, from bare-bones board setups to the full oak-barrel showpiece.
 Here's what actually matters when you're choosing one, and which tier makes sense for you.

 The one thing that separates good smokers from mediocre ones